alainwolf/roll.urown.net/server/install/install.rst

 Step 11 of 24: Home directory encryption:

-Don't encrypt your homw directory on the server.
+Don't encrypt your home directory on the server.
 There will be no gain, but much pain.
-Your account on the server, will only be used for server-administratoion and you will never store any documents or data containing personal information there.
+Your account on the server, will only be used for server-administration and you will never store any documents or data containing personal information there.